 Your tuition payment to West County Strings grants you access to group classes, solo recitals, group performances, studio outings and activities, and of course private lessons with your teacher on the dates and times agreed upon and scheduled and no other.
 Lessons missed by the student for any reason will not be rescheduled, “made up,” refunded, or credited (for a parent’s point of view, see Make-Up Lessons from an Economists Point of View for a Suzuki parent’s perspective).
 Students are permitted to contact other families in the studio to attempt to switch their lesson time for a particular week to avoid missing a lesson altogether.
 Please contact your teacher for possible lesson switch times and the families’ contact information.

 While parent(s) and/or sibling(s) are attending a student’s lesson, they must remain quiet in the studio so as not to disrupt the lesson in progress.
 Parents should limit the use of cell phones, laptops, and other devices so as to remain engaged in their child’s lesson.
+Remember, parents: Ms. Kirby and Mr. Brad get to see your child once a week.
+You are your child’s home teacher the other 90% of the time, and it is crucial that you are picking up every detail in your child’s weekly lessons!

 Please notify us of any learning disabilities or health problems that we should be aware of and whom to notify in case of an emergency.
 If possible, share with us a copy of your child’s Individualized Education Plan from school.